ravi-kumar7/documentation/docs/bank-connect/README.md

-# Bank Connect: Overview
+# BankConnect: Overview
-FinBox Bank Connect allows users to submit their bank account statements in your app, then processes them and shares the enriched data with you.
+FinBox BankConnect allows users to submit their bank account statements in your app, then processes them and shares the enriched data with you.

-This guide will help you integrate bank connect in your application flow.
+This guide will help you integrate BankConnect in your application flow.

-Watch the video below then head towards the [Basics](/bank-connect/basics.html) section to understand the basic terms associated with Bank Connect.
+Watch the video below then head towards the [Basics](/bank-connect/basics.html) section to understand the basic terms associated with BankConnect.

 ## Understanding the Integration Flow
-The video below gives a brief overview of the Bank Connect Integration flow:
+The video below gives a brief overview of the BankConnect Integration flow:

 <div class="embed-container">
 <iframe src="https://www.youtube.com/embed/OC2eBqeCKrs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ## Getting API Keys
-Bank Connect requires API Keys to initialize the SDK and/or access the REST APIs.
+BankConnect requires API Keys to initialize the SDK and/or access the REST APIs.
 There will be separate keys for **DEV** and **PROD** environments.

 You can get your keys on [FinBox Dashboard](https://dashboard.finbox.in)